rwxrob/zet/20211011181043/README.md

 # Fuck It, I am Installing Talos OS (Sidero) at Home

-After all that write up about using a "boring OS" for production environment Kubernetes deployments I cannot stop looking at on Talos OS (now known as Sidero).
+After all that write up about using a "boring OS" for production environment Kubernetes deployments I cannot stop looking at Talos OS (now known as Sidero).
 I just cannot resist.
 They get so many things right, (even something as trivial as having a Matrix server for chat in addition to Slack).
 They have *both* a RAM-disk image for booting and a